Sir Tom Finney

 Sir Tom excelled at outside right but was equally skilled in other positions, scoring an amazing 210 goals in 473 games for PNE and 30 goals in 76 matches for England, while being widely regarded as the model professional.

-He proved an inspiration to fans and team mates, voted the Footballer of the Year twice.
-Finally he hung up his boots in 1960, when this proud Prestonian – dubbed the ‘perfect gentleman’ - carried on his plumbing business.
+He proved an inspiration to fans and team mates and was voted the Footballer of the Year twice, finally hanging up his boots in 1960.
+Dubbed the ‘perfect gentleman’ and a proud Prestonian, he carried on his plumbing business afterwards.

 There’s a wonderful tribute at North End’s Deepdale Stadium close to the street where he was born.
 ‘The Splash’ water feature, unveiled by the man himself in 2004, was inspired by a famous 1956 photograph taken during a match at Chelsea.